 The uThukela district municipality and its family of municipalities provides top management with an opportunity to evaluate the continuing suitability, adequacy and effectiveness of the assets, asset management and asset management system.
-This report was approved concurrently with the budget of the municiplaity on the 29 May 2023.
-The above-mentioned report of the municipality includes the following:
+This report was approved concurrently with the budget

-- a) Achievement of the Operations and Maintenance (O&M) objectives; - b) O&M performance in terms of the pre-determined performance measures; - c) Review of the O&M risks as documented in the Risk Register; - d) The Accounting Officer of the facility or network should review and sign off the Review Report
+- a) Achievement of the Operations and Maintenance (O&M) objectives. - b) O&M performance in terms of the pre-determined performance measures; - c) Review of the O&M risks as documented in the Risk Register. - d) The Accounting Officer of the facility or network should review and sign off the Review Report